David-OConnor/pyflow/README.md

 On Windows, download and run
 [This installer](https://github.com/David-OConnor/pypackage/releases/download/0.0.1/pypackage-0.0.2-x86_64.msi).

-Alternatively, download the appropriate binary, and place it somewhere accessible by the system path.
+Alternatively, download the appropriate binary (ie , and place it somewhere accessible by the system path.
 For example, place it under `/usr/bin` in linux, or `~\AppData\Local\Programs\Python\Python37\bin` in Windows.